joshgallantt/Nexus/README.md

 * 🧩 Dozens of custom `print` or `os_log` statements
 * 🧪 Unstructured events tossed into multiple analytics platforms
+* 🛠️ Painful process every time you integrate or remove a new service (Firebase, Mparticle, Mixpanel, Sentry, etc.)
 * 😵 Confusing or unsafe concurrency around logging
-* 🛠️ Painful setup every time you onboard or remove a new service (Firebase, Mparticle, Mixpanel, Sentry, etc.)

 **Nexus** was built to fix all of that.
 It's your app's **central nervous system for events**, designed to: